35. Elementary Asset Pricing Theory¶

 another popular single-factor model called the consumption-based model specifies the factor to be \( m_{t+1} = \beta \frac{u^{\prime}\left(c_{t+1}\right)}{u^{\prime}\left(c_{t}\right)}\), where \(c_t\) is a representative consumer’s time \(t\) consumption.

-Model objects are interpreted as follows:
+As a reminder, model objects are interpreted as follows:

-\(\beta_{i,a}\) is the exposure of return \(R^i\) to factor \(f_a\) risk
+\(\beta_{i,a}\) is the exposure of return \(R^i\) to risk factor \(f_a\)

-\(\lambda_{a}\) is the price of exposure to factor \(f_a\) risk
+\(\lambda_{a}\) is the price of exposure to risk factor \(f_a\)

 The other representation entails a cross-section regression of average returns \(E R^i\) for assets \(i =1, 2, \ldots, I\) on prices of risk \(\lambda_j\) for \(j =a, b, c, \ldots\)

-Here is the regression specification:
+Here is the cross-section regression specification for a multi-factor model:

 Testing strategies: